An increase in frequency of a radio wave will have what effect on its wavelength?

 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-( c = f \cdot \lambda )
+[ v = f \cdot \lambda ]

-For example, if the frequency of a radio wave doubles, the wavelength will be halved, demonstrating an inverse relationship between frequency and wavelength.
-Therefore, as frequency goes up, wavelength correspondingly goes down, affirming that an increase in frequency indeed leads to a decrease in wavelength.
+When the frequency of a radio wave increases, the wavelength must decrease to maintain the constant speed of the wave.
+This inverse relationship between frequency and wavelength indicates that as one increases, the other must decrease.
+Thus, an increase in frequency leads to a corresponding decrease in wavelength.

 Subscribe